wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 I had a data flow, the corresponding script ran about 10 min at database.
 This data flow ran over an hour.
 I decide to rebuild this data flow from ground up.
 This is what I experienced.

---First and foremost important, watch the display optimized SQL, while you are developing your data flow.
+* First and foremost important, watch the display optimized SQL, while you are developing your data flow.
 This menu is only available when you open a data flow.

 <img src="/images/blog17/optimize.PNG" >

-When you see the converted SQL like the following, it is pushed down INSERT /*+ APPEND */ INTO "schema name"."table name" ….
+When you see the converted SQL like the following, it is pushed down
+INSERT /*+ APPEND */ INTO "schema name"."table name" ….

 When you see SQL begin with “select”, it did not

---Transformation is too complex to push down
+* Transformation is too complex to push down
 The first query transform took 7 tables join and output 50 columns.
 There are 5 columns need transformation
   Column1: User defined function call (I imported into datastore and use the function in mapping)
 	Column2: use ltrim_blanks, rtrim_blanks function
 	Column3: use ltrim_blanks, rtrim_blanks function
  	Column4: use nested decode function (about 40 case when)
 	Column5: use decode function (about 4 case when)

 When I add column 1-3, it still show “insert /*+ APPEND */ INTO”.
 Once I add column 4 transformation, it became “select…”

 Solution: instead of making all transformation in one query transform, I split column4 and column5 transform into 2nd query transform.
 Like the following structure

 Original :   data source -> query transform (column1-5) -> downstream data flow
 Change to:   data source -> query transform (column1-3) -> transfer transform -> query transform (column4-5) -> downstream data flow

 This can make both become full push down.
 Transfer transform (I used table option) servers as a temp table to bridge two query transform.
 Since you need columns for column4 and 5 transformation, you need to add those in first query transform.
 You can first imitate this at SQL level and make sure data match, then do it at the data flow level.